Facebook researchers Tal Hassner and Xi Yin said their team, along with the University of Michigan

 Message text

-The developers note that any correction of images leaves "prints" - these are unique patterns left on the images: the new software works according to these principles.
+The developers note that any adjustment to images leaves “fingerprints”—these are unique patterns left on the images: the new software works on these principles.

 The algorithm will help to efficiently investigate incidents with deepfakes, the authors note.